charlesvardeman/sc_spec/README.md

 }
 ```
 ### General Workflow descriptions
-Existing work exists that describe generic scientific workflow processes that can be leveraged for Smart Containers such as the [wfdesc](http://www.sciencedirect.com/science/article/pii/S1570826815000049) vocabulary that uses Prov as a foundational ontology to facilitate interoperability.
+Work exists that describe generic scientific workflow processes that can be leveraged for Smart Containers such as the [wfdesc](http://www.sciencedirect.com/science/article/pii/S1570826815000049) vocabulary that uses Prov as a foundational ontology to facilitate interoperability.

 ### Notes